Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 The client is fully involved and controls every stage.

-No bureaucracy and no delays — decisions are made quickly.
+No bureaucracy or delays - decisions are made quickly.

 2. Moving in "small steps" is cheaper and delivers results faster

-The product reaches the market faster (as an MVP) and adapts more easily to consumer demands.
+The product reaches the market faster, as an MVP, and is easier to adapt to customer demands.
 Profit is always in focus.
-The goal is to earn the first profit from the MVP quickly and grow it by better meeting customers' needs.
+The goal is to get the first profit from the MVP quickly and increase it by better meeting customer needs.

 1. Product - MVP, feedback, improvements

-Without Agile: there are planned targets that must be strictly followed: project start date; project end date; budget.
-First the business forms hypotheses about what the ideal IT product should be (online store, mobile app, B2B portal…), then a precise technical specification has to be prepared — the contractor will work from it.
-Only after the contractor delivers the work does the business put the project into operation.
+Without Agile: there are planned targets that must be followed precisely: the project start date, the project end date, and the budget.
+First, the business forms hypotheses about what the ideal IT product should be (an online store, a mobile app, a B2B portal...), then a clear technical specification must be prepared, and the contractor follows it.
+Only after the contractor delivers the work does the business accept the project into operation.

-Even if you invited representatives of every department to the interim demos, it won't help: only real users will start asking real questions.
-But the contractor is no longer concerned with how the product will actually be used — what matters is meeting the specification.
-Its priority is to do its part of the work and stay within budget and schedule.
-But what if the technical specification failed to account for some processes (and we stress that this happens almost every time)?
+Even if you invite representatives from every department to interim demos, it will not help: only real users will start asking real questions.
+But the contractor is no longer interested in how the product will actually be used - what matters is meeting the technical specification.
+The main thing for them is to do their part, stay within budget, and meet deadlines.
+But what if the technical specification did not account for some processes (and, we should emphasize, that happens almost always)?

 During development, a more attractive substitute or an aggressive competitor appeared on the market, and trends, exchange rates and other factors shifted.